-In the event that an enforcement officer decides to take action against a business that is in partnership with you, they are required to notify you via the Primary Authority Register.
+In the event that an enforcement officer decides to take action against a business that is in a direct partnership with you, or covered by a co-ordinated partnership with you, he or she is required to notify you via the Primary Authority Register.

-As a primary authority you can direct against (block) an enforcement action being taken against your partner business when you have issued relevant Primary Authority Advice and the business was following this advice.
+As a primary authority you can direct against (block) an enforcement action being taken against the business when you have issued relevant Primary Authority Advice and the business was following it.

 In order to block enforcement action you must respond to the enforcement notification within 5 working days.

 When receiving an enforcement notification it is important to consider whether the business may have implemented Primary Authority Advice issued by another primary authority, for example, as part of a co-ordinated partnership.
 If so, you will need to forward the enforcement notification to the relevant primary authority.